ezraermy/rails-blog/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Rails Blog <a name="about-project"></a>
+# 📖 Bog Hub <a name="about-project"></a>

-**Rails Blog** This project creates an application for bloggers, empowering individuals to share their thoughts, insights, and stories.
+**Blog Hub** This project creates an application for bloggers, empowering individuals to share their thoughts, insights, and stories.

 ## 🛠 Built With <a name="built-with"></a>